Bread and Roses: Women's Trade Union League

 The Women's Trade Union League was central in promoting the eight-hour day, a living wage and improved working conditions.

-Helen Todd became involved in the fall of 1910 with the Chicago garment workers' strike, which was led by the Women's Trade Union League of Chicago.
+Helen Todd became involved in the fall of 1910 with the Chicago garment workers' strike, led by the Women's Trade Union League of Chicago.
 The Women's Trade Union League worked closely with the Chicago Women's Club in organizing the strike, picket lines, speeches, and worker relief activities.
-Helen Todd and the president of the Women's Trade Union League Margaret Robins made a number of speeches during the strike and manned with the thousands of striking garment workers the picket lines.
-During the strike, it was later reported that a sign was seen with the slogan "We want bread – and roses, too".
+Todd and the president of the Women's Trade Union League Margaret Robins made a number of speeches during the strike and manned the picket lines with the thousands of striking garment workers.
+During the strike, it was later reported that a sign was seen with the slogan "We want bread – and roses, too."

-In 1911 Helen Todd went out to California to help lead the suffrage movement in the state and campaign in the state's fall election for proposition 4, which sought women's suffrage.
+In 1911 Todd went out to California to help lead the suffrage movement in the state and campaign in the state's fall election for proposition 4, which sought women's suffrage.
 The women's suffrage campaign proved successful, and the right for women to vote passed in the state in November 1911.
-During the California campaign, the suffragettes carried banners with several slogans; one was "Bread for all, and Roses, too!"—the same phrase that Helen Todd used in her speech the previous summer.
+During the California campaign, the suffragettes carried banners with several slogans; one was "Bread for all, and Roses, too!"—the same phrase that Todd used in her speech the previous summer.

 Oppenheim's poem

 The phrase was subsequently picked up by James Oppenheim and incorporated into his poem 'Bread and Roses', which was published in The American Magazine in December 1911, with the attribution line "Bread for all, and Roses, too' – a slogan of the women in the West."
-After the poem’s publication in 1911, the poem was published again in July 1912 in The Survey with the same attribution as in December 1911.
-It was published again on October 4, 1912, in The Public, a weekly led by Louis F. Post in Chicago, this time with the slogan being attributed to the "Chicago Women Trade Unionists".
+After the poem’s publication in 1911, the poem was published again in July 1912 in The Survey with the same attribution as in 1911.
+It was published again on October 4, 1912, in The Public, a weekly led by Louis F. Post in Chicago, this time with the slogan being attributed to the "Chicago Women Trade Unionists."